tundish/blathnaid/blathnaid/book/chapters.rst

     They wrap themselves in honours and titles beneath which they hope to cloak against our understanding.

-    When with dismay we do discover them, what a spot they are in.
+    When with dismay we do discover them, what a spot they are in!
     But the degree to which they succeed is entirely to the detriment of our own true history, our present safety, and our future opportunity.